Victoria045/Vee-Blog/README.md

 Built by: [Victoria Beryl](https://github.com/Victoria045)

 ## Description
 This a blog post site where the owner is able to create, update and delete blog post and the user can comment, view on the posted blogs and get subscriptions upon subscribing.

+# User Story
+## As a user:
+* Able to comment.
+* View the most recent posts.
+* Post notifications by joining a subscription.
+* See random quotes.
+## As a Writer:
+* Create account in the application by signing in.
+* Create blog from the site.
+* Delete comments that are insulting and degrading.
+* Update/Delete blogs created.

 #### Prerequisites
 * python3.6